Victor Mazuline: Political career

 Mazuline eventually left the service of de Pernety, becoming a rentier in Paris.
-He was an active campaigner, acting as the general treasurer of "Les Enfants de l'Afrique" an abolitionist association, and took part in the editiorial committee of Cyrille Bissette's publication, Revue des colonies.
+He was an active campaigner, acting as the general treasurer of "Les Enfants de l'Afrique" an abolitionist association, and took part in the editorial committee of Cyrille Bissette's publication, Revue des colonies.
 The French revolution of 1848 removed the ruling monarchy, and during the turmoil affecting the whole French empire, slavery had been abolished in Martinique on 23 May by governor Rostolan.
-The provisional government of the new regime decreed universal suffrage, banned the death penalty, freedom of assembly, freedom of the press and the abolition of slavery, which came into effect on Martinique on the 9th August, the day elections were to take place.
+The provisional government of the new regime decreed universal suffrage, banned the death penalty, freedom of assembly, freedom of the press and the abolition of slavery, which came into effect on Martinique on 9 August, the day elections were to take place.
 Legislative elections were held throughout 1848 in each of the French colonies.
 He was elected as the representative of Martinique to the Constituent Assembly, by 18,504 votes out of 20,698 voters, as a substitute for Bissette, whose election was annulled because of a former conviction.
 Mazuline was therefore elected, being next on the list.

 Mazuline's first appearance in the Palais Bourbon, walking the length of the meeting hall of the Deputies to reach his seat as a people's representative, was reported internationally.
 Victor Mazuline fought to defend the abolition of slavery in the Constitution adopted on 4 November, providing a stability to new freedoms.

-He paid tribute to the regime in the following terms:
+He paid tribute to the newly constituted state in the following terms:

 He voted against the sanction of the Constitution by the people, for the Constitution as a whole and against the proposal of Jean-Pierre Rateau.
 He obtained a leave of absence and took no part in the subsequent votes.
 He did not stand in the 1849 elections to set up the National Assembly.
 After retiring from political life, he died at his townhouse in the 6th arrondissement of Paris, on 28 January 1854.